What Happened to the Original ‘American Gladiators’?

 William “Billy” Smith (“Thunder”)

-Smith, who died in 2021 at age 56, went on to become founder, president, and CEO of Intrafitt Enterprises, according to GladiatorsTV.com.
+Smith, who died in 2021 at age 56, went on to become the founder, president, and CEO of Intrafitt Enterprises, according to GladiatorsTV.com.
 He also owned and operated a teaching facility called Intrafitt Total Health & Fitness Center.